-Pray, Sir, be not so proud and lazy; ---- read some of your Adversaries, and their Bulls will divert vou.
+Pray, sir, be not so proud and lazy; read some of your adversaries, and their bulls will divert you.

-Methinks, as great a Man as the World takes you to be, and as you may think yourfelf, you treat your intended Adversaries, but real Friends, too superciliously, and, I conceive, with too much I am told by fome of your intimate Friends, that you have never read any of their Works; and yet, to my Knowledge, several of them please themselves with having mortified you, and do themselves no small Credit amongst their Acquaintance by bragging of it.
-Give your poor Retainers this Consolation, since they are like to have no other: Confider them as Brats of your own begetting; and, fince you have brought them into the World, that you ought to support them.
-Your taking but the least Notice of them, and their Performances, will give them Food and Raiment: But I will beg Leave to fay, that it is very unnatural, when you have given Birth to fo many innocent and harmless Creatures, to leave them You fee that they want no afterwards to starve.
-Industry and Application; and it is not their Fault Take, generous Cato, a if they want Success. little Notice of them; and I am fure they will gratefully acknowledge your Indulgence. their Labours, and condescend to throw away a few leifure Hours in contemplating the Imbecility It becomes the greatest Men of human Nature. to know the weak Sides of it as well as the ilrong; at least you will learn this Lesson by it, That
+Methinks, as great a man as the world takes you to be, and as you may think yourself, you treat your intended adversaries, but real friends, too superciliously, and, I conceive, with too much contempt.
+I am told by some of your intimate friends, that you have never read any of their works; and yet, to my knowledge, several of them please themselves with having mortified you, and do themselves no small credit amongst their acquaintance by bragging of it.
+Give your poor retainers this consolation, since they are like to have no other: Consider them as brats of your own begetting; and, since you have brought them into the world, that you ought to support them.
+Your taking but the least notice of them, and their performances, will give them food and raiment: But I will beg leave to say, that it is very unnatural, when you have given birth to so many innocent and harmless creatures, to leave them afterwards to starve.
+You see that they want no industry and application; and it is not their fault if they want success.
+Take, generous Cato, a little notice of them; and I am sure they will gratefully acknowledge your indulgence.
+Read their labours, and condescend to throw away a few leisure hours in contemplating the imbecility of human nature.
+It becomes the greatest men to know the weak sides of it as well as the strong; at least you will learn this lesson by it, that

--Man differs more from Man, than Man from Beagl,
+Man differs more from man, than man from beast.

-Give me Leave to conclude with a Story: Once upon a Time I faw a brave large Bull, of great Comeline's and Dignity, brought out upon a Green near a Country Village to be baited.
-Among the Bull-Dogs fetched to bait him, were seen several dirty, deformed Curs, called House-Dogs, that vented all their Choler in filthy Noise. barked aloud and bitterly, and difturbed every body but the Bull, who, at all their mapping, iniveling, and marling, never turned his Head. nor moved a Foot or a Horn.
-At last the Squire of the Place, who prefided at the Entertainment, shewed himself a Man of Taste and Equity: Take away, fays he, with a Voice of Authority, take away thefe yelping Mongrels; we do not use to bait Bulls with Turnspits, G
+Give me leave to conclude with a story: Once upon a time, I saw a large brave bull, of great comeliness and dignity, brought out upon a green near a country village to be baited.
+Among the bull-dogs fetched to bait him, were seen several dirty, deformed curs, called house dogs, that vented their choler in filthy noise.
+They barked aloud and bitterly, and disturbed every body but the bull, who, at all their snapping, snivelling, and snarling, never turned his head, nor moved a foot or horn.
+At last the squire of the place, who presided at the entertainment, shewed himself a man of taste and equity.

+"Take away," says he, with a voice of authority, "take away these yelping mongrels: We do not use to bait bulls with turnspits."